Athens to Monemvasia to Athens Itinerary

 - Enjoy the fabulous weather.
 Like in southern Greece, Spetses has a warm Mediterranean climate and sunshine all year long, especially in summer and spring.

 - If you’re visiting in September, witness the biggest of the island’s celebrations, the Armata.
-It involves a fleet of the island’s boats, music, and fireworks to honor a naval victory during the Greek revolution.
+It involves a fleet of the island’s boats, music, and fireworks to honor a naval victory during the Greek Revolution.

 - Tour the island.
 You can bicycle or even ride a horse.